40 Project Management Terms You Need to Know

 With the evolution of traditional to digital project management, new challenges, solutions, and tools have resulted in a slew of new terms.
 As these lexicons continue to grow longer and longer, it has become harder to keep track.

 We’re here to help.
-Here’s our list of key digital project management terms you need to know in 2021.
+Here’s our list of key digital project management terms you need to know.

 Project management terms: A-F